verus-lang/verus/source/docs/guide/src/exec_attr.md

 ## Adding verification hints

-Use #[verus_verify(...)] to provide hints to verifier to mark function as external, external_body, rlimit(xx), etc.
+Use `#[verus_verify(...)]` to provide hints to the verifier to mark a function as `external`, `external_body`, `spinoff_prover`, or specify a different resource limit via `rlimit(amount)`.

-In additionally, dual mode (spec + exec) function is supported via [`verus_verify(dual_spec)`](exec_to_spec.md)  to generate a spec function from an executable function.
+In addition, you can create a dual mode (spec + exec) function the via [`verus_verify(dual_spec)`](exec_to_spec.md) attribute, which will attempt to generate a spec function from an executable function.

 ## Adding proofs inside function

-With #[verus_spec(...)], we can introduce proofs directly inside executable functions using proof macros.
+When a function has the `#[verus_spec(...)]` attribute, we can introduce proofs directly inside executable functions using the proof macros described below.

-When build the code without using verus, #[verus_spec(...)] will erase all proof codes.
+When Rust builds the code (without using Verus), the `#[verus_spec(...)]` attribute will ensure all proof code is erased.

-### Simple Proof Blocks
+### Simple proof blocks

-Use `proof!` to add proof block, equivalent to proof { ... } inside `verus!` macro.
-Thus, the ghost/tracked variable defined inside `proof!` is local to its proof block and cannot be used in other proof blocks.
+Use `proof!` to add a proof block; this is equivalent to using `proof { ... }` inside the `verus!` macro.
+This implies that ghost/tracked variables defined inside of `proof!` are local to that proof block and cannot be used in other proof blocks.

-### Ghost/Tracked Variables cross proof blocks
+### Ghost/Tracked variables across proof blocks

-Use `proof_decl!` when you need use ghost or tracked variables cross different proof blocks, which introduce proof block and declare function-scoped ghost/tracked variables.
+Use `proof_decl!` when you need to use ghost or tracked variables across different proof blocks.
+It will allow you to introduce a proof block and declare function-scoped ghost/tracked variables, as shown in this example:

-Here is the example:

 ```rust
 {{#include ../../../../examples/guide/exec_attr.rs:proof}}
 ```

-### Ghost/Tracked variables cross executable function
+### Adding ghost/tracked variables to executable function calls

 * `#[verus_spec(with ...)]`: Adds tracked or ghost variables as parameters or return values in an executable function.

-   This generates two function versions:
+   This generates two versions of the original function:
    * A verified version (with ghost/tracked parameters), used in verified code.
-   * An unverified version (original signature), callable from unverified code.
+   * An unverified version (with the original signature), callable from unverified code.

 * `proof_with!`
    Works in combination with `verus_spec` to pass tracked/ghost variables to a callee.

    When `proof_with!` precedes a function call, the verified version is used;
    otherwise, the unverified version is chosen.
-The unverified version includes a `requires false` precondition, ensuring that improper use of proof_with! will cause verification failure when called from a verified code.
+The unverified version includes a `requires false` precondition, ensuring that improper use of `proof_with!` will cause a verification failure when called from verified code.

 Here is an example: